Living Donor Liver Transplant Culminates in Spirit of Kwanzaa

 “In a way, you could say sailing saved my life.”

 Sailing, and his 33-year old son, that is.

 Brian Morrison, PhD, had just returned from sailing his boat when he noticed that his ankles were swollen.
 A visit to his general practitioner confirmed that he needed blood tests to help determine the cause.
 Brian, a high school history teacher and father of five, was shocked to learn he had hepatitis C. Like many baby boomers today, he could not pinpoint how he had contracted the disease.
-Hepatitis C affects roughly 3.2 million people in the U.S., although half of them do not know they are infected.
+Hepatitis C affects more than 3 million people in the U.S., according to the Office of Population Affairs, although half of them do not know they are infected.

 He was told that the Hep C virus would cause his liver to eventually fail and that he would need a liver transplant.
 In his mind, a liver transplant was at least 10 years away.